Mir Abdul Rasool Mir: Childhood and Qualifications

 Mir Abdul Rasool Mir was born on 7 April 1950 at village Mehar Ali Khan Talpur, Taluka Gambat, District Khairpur Mirs of Sindh, Pakistan.
 His father Mir Mehar Ali Khan Talpur was a noble person of his village.
 He received a master's degree in physics from the University of Sindh, Jamshoro.
 He started his career as a lecturer of physics in Education Department.
 He retired as Principal of Sachal Sarmast College, Hyderabad, Sindh.

 Career as a poet

-He started composing poems at a very early age.
-He was greatly inspired by the poetry of Makhdoom Muhammad Zaman Talibul Moula who was a scholar, poet and spiritual leader of his time.
+He started composing poems at an early age.
+He was greatly inspired by the poetry of Makhdoom Muhammad Zaman Talibul Moula, a scholar and spiritual leader of his time.
 The theme of his poetry was romance, patriotism and brotherhood.
 A number of popular singers including Abida Perveen, Ashique Nizamani, Humaira Channa, Muhammad Yousif, Waheed Ali and others have sung his songs.
-Most of these songs have been recorded by Radio Pakistan Hyderabad.
+Most of these songs have been recorded by Radio Pakistan's Hyderabad station.
 His poetry collection titled as Soonhan Wiroonhan (Sindhi: سونهن ورونهن) has been published.

 He received a number of awards including the following: